+- 5 management (WR x 2), public water supply (WS x 2), waste water modelling and operations (WW x 1), navigation (N x 1) and groundwater modelling and hydrogeology (GH x 2) were invited to take part in the focus group and decision making activity.
+Participants represented Government agencies, public bodies, water utilities companies and not for profit organisations.
 SHF have the potential for wide-ranging application and it was important to capture the different perspectives of the West Thames water sector.
-The organizers agreed that the focus group would work well with a relatively small number of participants (up to 12) so that all perspectives could be heard.
-Based on discussions held between the organizers, individuals from local organizations working in established (i.e. long-term/permanent/leadership) roles relevant to SHF in the West Thames were invited; many but not all participants had previously collaborated with the University of Reading and/or EA.
+The organisers agreed that the focus group would work well with a relatively small number - 10 of participants (up to 12) so that all perspectives could be heard.
+Based on discussions held between the organisers, individuals from local organisations working in established (i.e. long-term/ permanent/ leadership) roles relevant to SHF in the West Thames were invited; many, but not all participants had previously collaborated with the University of Reading and/ or Environment Agency.
 In some cases, an invitee was unable to attend due to prior commitments or because they had a colleague who they felt would be a better fit for the focus group.
-A total of 17 participants were invited from six organizations - 12 accepted and 11 took part on the day.
-They were responsible for flood and drought forecasting $(F \times 3)$, groundwater modelling and hydrogeology (GH \times 2), navigation (N \times 1), water resource and reservoir management (WR × 2), public water supply (WS \times 2), and wastewater modelling and operations (WW \times 1).
-They represented five organizations: two non-departmental public bodies (sponsored by government agencies), two science and research centres, one water service company, and one non-for-profit organization (Table 1).
+A total of 17 participants were invited from 6 organisations 12 accepted - 15 and 11 took part on the day.
+They were responsible for flood and drought forecasting (F x 3), groundwater modelling and hydrogeology (GH x 2), navigation (N x 1), water resource and reservoir management (WR x 2), public water supply (WS x 2) and waste water modelling and operations (WW x 1).
+They represented 5 organisations: 2 non-departmental public bodies (sponsored by Government Agencies), 2 science and research centres, 1 water service company and 1 not-for-profit organisation (Table 1). - 20